IAMconsortium/nomenclature/doc/source/user_guide/local-usage.rst

 with other validation steps or post-processing modules.
 These workflows are usually implemented as a ``main()`` function in ``workflow.py`` of a project repository.

+.. attention:: The working-directory of the Python console has to be set to the clone
+     of the project repository.

 .. code-block:: python

   # Import the pyam library and the project-specific workflow